 The process of making payment

 - Write down your bank account details.

 - Log into your internet banking and authorize payment.

 - Go to my Bills option and initiate payment instructions.

 - The beneficiary is the Department of Home Affairs.

 - Enter the reference number and approve the payment.

 Once the payment has been accepted, the system will allow you to proceed with the biometric data update.
 You will need to upload a photo, two thumbs, and signature for this purpose.
 Also, you will then need to visit the local bank where you will process the passport renewal and have the biometrics data collected.
-But remember to take your ID book to the nearest home affair branch office.
+But do not forget to take your ID book to the Home Affair branch office that is near you.